-Dr. Vipin Paliwal, Chemistry, teaches biochemistry and organic chemistry at MSOE.
+Dr. Vipin Paliwal, Physics and Chemistry, teaches biochemistry and organic chemistry at MSOE.
 Before joining MSOE, Dr. Paliwal was a full-time faculty scientist at Yale University for 13 years where he conducted research in molecular immunology that resulted in numerous publications in national and international journals.
 He served as co-PI for a Biomedical Technology Alliance grant, Methods to identify chemotherapeutic lead inhibitors for PATs.Dr.
 Paliwal is an active advisor in the REU program.
 Dr. Paliwal’s recent research involved Engineering and testing of Anti-cancer drug delivery nanodevices.

 Dr. Nathan Patterson, Mechanical Engineering, is our newest addition as an REU advisor in 2021 and teaches courses in Industrial and Mechanical Engineering fields.
 He has led multiple additive manufacturing focused senior design experiences for MSOE students as well as computational and software-development focused undergraduate research experiences.
 He is a co-inventor on multiple additive manufacturing patents and has experience in software development, educational game design and development, and co-founded a 3D printer company.
 His current research focuses on development and testing of a data-driven aerodynamic design tutor for use in undergraduate CFD education.